sphinxteam/mlcourse_2019/index.md

 There will be eight sessions: april 1,8,15,29 and may  6,13,20,27.

 ### A list of references

-<p> A good book for probability and statistics, accessible to students, is Larry A. Wasserman 's <a href="https://www.ic.unicamp.br/~wainer/cursos/1s2013/ml/livro.pdf">All of Statistics</a></p>
+* A good book for probability and statistics, accessible to students, is Larry A. Wasserman 's <a href="https://www.ic.unicamp.br/~wainer/cursos/1s2013/ml/livro.pdf">All of Statistics</a>
-<p> A good introduction to statistical learning is given in <a href="https://web.stanford.edu/~hastie/ElemStatLearn/">Elements of Statistical Learning </a> by Jerome H. Friedman, Robert Tibshirani, and Trevor Hastie.</p>
+* A good introduction to statistical learning is given in <a href="https://web.stanford.edu/~hastie/ElemStatLearn/">Elements of Statistical Learning </a> by Jerome H. Friedman, Robert Tibshirani, and Trevor Hastie.
-<p> Another great reference is <a href="https://www.amazon.com/Machine-Learning-Probabilistic-Perspective-Computation/dp/0262018020">Machine Learning:A Pro\
-babilistic Perspective<a/> by Kevin P. Murphy.</p>
+* Another great reference is <a href="https://www.amazon.com/Machine-Learning-Probabilistic-Perspective-Computation/dp/0262018020">Machine Learning:A Probabilistic Perspective<a/> by Kevin P. Murphy.
-<p> Deep learning is well covered in this new book:
+* Deep learning is well covered in this new book:
 <a href="http://d2l.ai/">Dive into Deep Learning<a/> by A. Zhang, Z. Lipton, M. Li, A.J.
-Smola. </p>
+Smola.